swethas-nair/PRODIGY_DS_05/README.md

 Project Description:

-* To Analyse road accident data to identify patterns related to road conditions, weather and time of the day.

-* To visualise accident hotspots and number of casualities by vehicles.

-Tools Used:
+*The purpose of this Power BI dashboard is to analyze road accident data and identify patterns and trends that can help improve road safety.

+* The data includes information about accidents, such as the number of vehicles involved, severity of the accident,Road surface Condition, weather conditions etc.

+* Through the analysis, we seek to gain valuable insights and give a visual form of insight that can inform effective strategies for enhancing road safety and reducing the frequency and severity of accidents.

+Steps involved:

--> Kaggle - Sample source data
+-> Extracting the data from Kaggle.

--> PowerBI - Visualisation of Data

--> Power Query Editor - To remove duplicate and null values from the dataset

--> Excel - Data cleaning and preprocessing of data
+-> Imported the data into Power BI and cleaned it to ensure it was accurate and ready for analysis.

+-> Transforming the data in Power Query in Power BI.

+-> Loading it in the Power BI and creating dashboard using various charts and DAX queries.

 Project Deliverables: